Optimising Rolling Stock Planning including Maintenance with Constraint Programming and Quantum Annealing: Empirical Examination of Both Approaches

-For the initial evaluation we generated an \emph{artificial} data set with a randomly generated timetable between these five cities including 72 trips.
-For all subsequent evaluations we generated a data set based on a \emph{real} train schedule for one day from Deutsche Bahn.
-Thereby, we simplified the timetable considering the following aspects: first, we only take direct trips between these cities into account and, ignoring intermediate stations.
-For example, the ICE trip from Munich to Cologne has a stopover in Frankfurt.
-We consider a direct trip from Munich to Cologne, ignoring Frankfurt --- usually the train is not exchanged on the way.
-With this simplification we get a timetable with in total 284 trips for one day.
-Furthermore, for purpose of simplification, we used standardised distances and travel times between these cities, e.g. 570 km and 259 minutes from Munich to Cologne, ignoring the variations that depend on the actual paths.
+For empirical examination of both approaches we have generated different-sized data sets considering a subset of the German rail network with trips between the major cities Berlin, Frankfurt, Hamburg, Munich, and Cologne, shown in Figure~\ref{fig:germanmap}.
+The data sets are based on a \emph{real} train schedule for one day from Deutsche Bahn.
+We then simplified the timetable under the following aspects: first, we only consider direct trips between these cities and ignore intermediate stations.
+This simplification yields a timetable with 284 trips for one day.
+Furthermore, we used standardised distances and travel times between the cities, ignoring the variations that depend on the actual paths.
+We consider two maintenance types, one periodic and one non-periodic maintenance, using realistic intervals.
+Finally, we obtain different-sized subsets of our data set by varying the total number of trips and trains (cf.~Table~\ref{tab:results}).

-For the periodic maintenance we use realistic intervals, i.e., 8,000 and 24,000 km.
-Nevertheless, due to a lack of real train data for the used data set, we artificially generated the mileage and, thus, the maintenance requirements for each train.
-Because of high hardware requirement while generating QUBO models, we use different subsets of our data set, varying the total number of trips and trains (cf.~Table~\ref{tab:results}).